 Divide the seed into two equal parts.
 You may want to mix each half with sand, aged sawdust or vermiculite as a carrier and marker to know where you have sown.
 Sow in one direction with ½ of the mixture, then at 90 degrees with the other half.
 This will assure good coverage over the entire area.

 If seeding into the ground, lightly rake the area with a leaf rake turned upside down after sowing.
 The objective is to get seeds between ⅛ and ¼ inches into the soil.
 Tamp the soil lightly to ensure good seed to soil contact.
 If you are sowing into containers, tamp the soil firm, sprinkle the seed over top and cover with ⅛ to ¼ inch of additional growing medium.

 If your site is sloped and erosion may occur, cover the site lightly with clean weed-free straw or fine mulch and water thoroughly.

 Watering is not necessary in early spring, dormant or frost seedings.
 If you choose to plant in the late spring or summer, you may elect to water your planting to help with establishment.
 This can be especially beneficial if you are planting after the spring rains have diminished.
 If you do water, do not let the seedlings dry out.
 Continue to water during the first growing season.
 Water thoroughly, with approximately ½ inch of water once a week if rain has not occurred.

 Depending on where you live and what you plant into, you may have some weeds that show up in your planting.
 Seeds blow in on the wind, and are gifts from traveling animals and birds.
 As weeds become evident, you may pull them gently to minimize root disturbance of the surrounding plants, or cut them off at the ground.

-Depending on the species you are planting, growing native plants from seeds can take up to three years before you see blooms.
+Depending on the species you are planting, growing native plants from seeds can take up to three to five years before you see blooms.

 Indoor Sowing Instructions for Your Native Seeds